College of Family and Consumer Sciences

-Textile design (woven and printed); product development; sustainability; denim; color and trend forecasting; fiber to finished product; global sourcing and manufacturing; wet/dry garment processing and finishing; soft home/soft flooring product design, sourcing and development; global retail markets; brand management and development; retail/ visual merchandising (online and brick and mortar); NYC fashion industry; mentoring; grant writing; higher education instruction; online teaching and learning
+Textile design (woven and printed); denim; product development; sustainability; color and trend forecasting; fiber to finished product; NYC fashion and textiles industry; global sourcing and manufacturing; wet/dry garment processing and finishing; soft home/soft flooring product design; global retail markets; brand management and development; retail/ visual merchandising (online and brick and mortar); mentoring; grant writing; higher education instruction; online teaching and learning

 I am an industry design professional and educator with over 35 years of experience in the NYC and global textile, fashion, apparel, and interiors industries.
-My experience encompasses the design and development process throughout the entire supply chain from fiber to finished products.
-I have worked for and with global textile manufacturers, and well-known apparel and soft furnishings brands.
+My experience encompasses the design and development process throughout the entire supply chain from fiber to finished products with global textile manufacturers, apparel, and soft furnishings brands.

 Global Change Award 2020/ H&M Foundation: EcoaTEX: finalist of top 20 from 5893 entries coming from 175 countries.
 Core Team Member: Sustainable nanocellulose-based textile dyeing and finishing.

-- Age, gender, and creative labor in the fashion and textile industry.
+- Age, gender, experience, and creative labor in the fashion and textile industry.